-How To Raise A Happy Baby
+How to Raise a Happy Baby

-Respond to Her Cries
+Respond to Baby’s Cries

 Sounds obvious, right?
 The trick is to create a pattern so baby knows you’re predictable and reliable.
-This doesn’t mean you have to jump up every time baby makes a peep — there are going to be times when she cries and cries and cries, or when she soothes herself — but it does mean attending to her needs more than the majority of the time.
+This doesn’t mean you have to jump up every time baby makes a peep—there are going to be times when she cries and cries and cries, or when she soothes herself—but it does mean attending to her needs more than the majority of the time.

 “Babies quickly learn, ‘I like this place and these people.
 I trust them.
 People take care of me,’” says Karp.
-“You’re building a sense of confidence in your baby that things will work out.
+“You’re building a sense of confidence in baby that things will work out.
 There’s optimism in predictability for them.”
 And that can pay off for life.

-“It becomes the basis for the other relationships they’ll have — they'll build on that intimacy from the first nine months of their life,” he says.
+“It becomes the basis for the other relationships they’ll have—they’ll build on that intimacy from the first nine months of their life,” he says.
 “It’s not to say a child can’t have a happy life if they didn’t have that.
 It would just be a whole lot harder.”

 Learn How to Swaddle

-Invest in some easy-to-wrap swaddling blankets — you're going to need them.
+Invest in some easy-to-wrap swaddling blankets—you’re going to need them.
 That’s because, for most babies, being wrapped up snugly is comfy, reminding them of their time in utero, and triggers what Karp calls “the calming reflex.”

 “For at least the first four months, all babies need to be swaddled,” he says.
 “For some, that’s all they need.
 Others will need [some other soothing method too].
 If they’re colicky, they may need three or four or five at the same time to trigger the calming reflex.”
 (They don’t call moms multitaskers for nothing!)
 Other soothing methods include shushing sounds, swinging and sucking.